Introduction

 Please browse our council team by portfolio to get in touch with the relevant councillor.
 Or for more

-general enquiries, please email Sarah Longbottom, our Parish Clerk, at parishclerk@blockley.org.uk.
+general enquiries, please email Nikki Holt, our Parish Clerk, at parishclerk@blockley.org.uk.

 Jon Bryan